pwa-builder/PWABuilder/apps/blog/src/posts/transitions-demo/transitions-demo.md

 Previously, a combination of Typescript and CSS was required to replicate transitions like that of a native app, but thanks to the “CSS View Transitions” API that just became a lot easier.
 It’s as simple as calling .startViewTransition() and you’ve already implemented a cross fade transition from one page to another.

 Choosing when and where to use these transitions in your PWA is arguably more important than using them in the first place.
 Implementing a consistent and accessible set of transitions across your PWA can give your app that native feel but using transitions out of place can ruin the feel of your app all together.

-In this blog I am going to share some of my findings while research and experimenting with transitions myself so that we can all create greate PWAs in the future that use transitions wisely!
+This blog will cover some transition tricks that to help upgrade your Progressive Web App and give it a more native feel.

 ## Types of Transition